 As we were acclimatising to the altitude we did chill on the roof terrace, reading books, playing rummy, drinking tea and absorbing the amazing scenery.
 We watched the local farmers bringing in the summer hay and laying it on the neighbouring rooftops to dry.

-It’s a lush, fertile area and we walked through apricot, walnut and apple orchards when we explored the village.
+We explored the village too.
+It’s a lush, fertile area and we walked through apricot, walnut and apple orchards.

 The second house we stayed in was a carpenter’s house high up in Likhir.
 It had amazing views of the valley and snow-capped mountains and beautiful willow weaving in the rooms.

 Finally we moved to a house in Stok where there is also a Tibetan style palace, home to Ladakh’s royal family, and the famous Thikse monastery.

 The kitchens in the houses were quite old-fashioned by western standards.
 But we ate fabulous meals each night.
 We enjoyed lots of traditional Himalayan dishes: curries, vegetable dishes and lovely Indian breads.
 For snacks there were plain but delicious home-cooked biscuits with lemon and ginger tea.
 Our guide offered us the local salty butter tea one day but it’s an acquired taste!

 We were usually out walking at lunchtimes so our guide arranged picnics for us.
 These were always served beautifully.
 We ate on fully laid tables in meadows or orchards, seemingly in the middle of nowhere.